Schema Language

 Deliverable

 Task 43 has been evaluating different Schema Languages based on their features and the needs of the community.
-The - a fuller report with better descriptions of the features and why they're relevant is pending.
+The comparisons table is here - a fuller report with better descriptions of the features and why they're relevant is pending.

 Examples of Schema Languages include: